 1. How to unclog a shower drain with standing water using boiling water

-Hot water, just off the boil, will almost instantly dissolve and break up what is clogging your drain and causing standing water.
+So, yep, hot water, just off the boil, could unclog the drain.
 How many times you will need to repeat this method depends on the extent of the blockage.
 Once may be enough, but repeat until the water passes through without leaving any standing water.

 1. Fill a large saucepan or teakettle to the maximum amount with water.